KilianMYSPRO/gymFamily/walkthrough.md

 - **Delete Entries**: Added a delete button (trash icon) to remove incorrect weight entries.
 - **Improved Feedback**: The "Changes saved successfully!" message is now more prominent.

-### 7. Fixed Modal Positioning
+### 7. Fixed Modal Positioning (Portals)
+- Implemented **React Portals** to render modals (Exercise Info, Rest Timer, Workout Summary) at the root of the document body.
+- This ensures they are always positioned relative to the viewport (screen) and are not affected by parent container animations or transforms.
-- Fixed an issue where the "Exercise Info" modal and "Rest Timer" would appear in the wrong position (forcing scrolling) on some devices.
+- This fixes the issue where modals would appear in the middle of the document or be cut off.
-- They are now correctly positioned relative to the screen (viewport) regardless of scroll position.

 ## Verification Results